What Is Panko?

-It’s popular to use in place of breadcrumbs when frying food because of the texture it gets when it hits the oil and has a chance to crisp up.
+It’s popular to use in place of regular breadcrumbs when frying food because of the texture it gets when it hits the oil and has a chance to crisp up.
 Because panko is so light and airy, it gets a ridiculous amount of crunch which is the key to all good fried food.

-Panko Breaded Fried Chicken
+Podcast Episode About Making Panko Fried Chicken

 - 2 cups vegetable oil